gulam101/Responsive-Website/README.md

 ### Description:

+For this project, I only worked on creating a single page and didn't create anything else.
+It was made to be responsive and it does have a few issues that need to be fixed.
 The aim of this project was to create a responsive website from scratch.
+I had learned about HTML and CSS in a web development course which is free for people to watch.
+And it taught me the basics and then taught me some advanced stuff like how to make it responsive and having a better understanding of a design concept.

+There are a lot of other things that I could of used to improve this design and I also did add a lot of aniamtion by just using CSSm because I like it when a page has some animation that does that.

 It was a way for me to understand how to create a website that is responsive on all devices.
 The project teaches me how to use CSS to create a simple design.
+The course I used was free and it allowed me to develop my knowledge on web development and giving me a chance to expeire3nce a real design.

 ![IMG001](https://user-images.githubusercontent.com/45819118/71176458-d6415780-2261-11ea-969d-5d1decd75651.PNG)